Show That You Know Your Dream B-Schools

 Dust Off Your Passport

 Another area where you might have a gap is international experience.
-Whether your future goals revolve around an industry that’s global or you have a passion for expanding your horizons, make sure you investigate what kind of international experiences are available at the programs you’re interested in.
+Whether your future goals revolve around a global industry or you have a passion for expanding your horizons, make sure you investigate what kind of international experiences are available at the programs you’re interested in.

 For example, Kellogg School of Management has KWEST, a pre-matriculation global experience planned by and for students.
 Incoming students in Kellogg’s full-time MBA program come together before classes start to travel to nearly 40 countries under the leadership of second-year students, who spend almost a year planning and training for the experience.